badhaloninja/Optizoom/README.md

 ﻿# Optizoom

 A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader/) mod for [Resonite](https://resonite.com/).
-Adds user join and leave notifications to the notifications panel
+Adds the ability to zoom with a keypress

 ## Installation
 1. Install [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader/).